wchen258/cs655-fall2020-network/document.md

 ```
 make draw
 ```
+### About retransmission timeout

+As the single-way delay is on average 5, we choose 15 as the static retransmission timer value when performing the experiment, which seems to work properly.

 ### Experiment setup

 Exp | Loss Prob. | Corrupt Prob. | Num of messages | avg. time from layer5 | Window size | Retrans. timeout | Random Seed